AWI-ESM/documentation_AWI-CM3/source/how_to/coupling_oasis.rst

 Measure which component is limiting the throughput of the coupled model
 =======================================================================

 OASIS times every component and tells you which one the others are waiting for.
-It is off by default, and you turn it on in the runscript:
+It costs about 1 percent of runtime, which is why it is off by default, so turn it on for a run you are using to balance the setup and turn it off again for production:

 .. code-block:: yaml